 For instance, in my role as a content engineer, my tasks typically include:

-- Modelling content to capture the structure of the content, such that, it can be transformed to accommodate different systems, different channels, different contexts.
+- Modelling content to capture the structure of the content, such that, it can accommodate different systems, different channels, different contexts.

 - Defining metadata to identify and describe critical aspects of the content for the systems or functions the content needs to interact with.